Repositorios-de-Estudio/ingles-IELTS_University/ejemplo-mio.md

 ## 2 Collect all the ideas you have

-1. Food allows to identify a region and their culture
-2. Foreign people from Colombia in Bogotá can offer their own culture through food
+1. Foreign people from Colombia in Bogotá can offer their own culture through food
+2. Food allows to identify a region and their culture
 3. People prefer their own flavors on food over another

 ## 3 Draw a diagram to show which ideas and evidence to use

+1. Foreign people from Colombia in Bogotá can offer their own culture through food
+   1. Pueden hacerlo por darse a conocer o por negocio
-1. Food allows to identify a region and their culture
+2. Food allows to identify a region and their culture
    1. Cada region tiene sus propia comida en base a su cultura
    2. Cada region se puede diferenciar de otra por su comida
-   3. Probando diferentes comidas se puede deducir de que region es
-   4. Cada grupo de personas busca seguir sus costumbres cuando llega a Bogotá
+   3. Cada grupo de personas busca seguir sus costumbres cuando llega a Bogotá
-2. Foreign people from Colombia in Bogotá can offer their own culture through food
-   1. Pueden hacerlo por placer, por darse a conocer o por negocio
 3. People prefer their own flavors on food over another
-   1. People know their cooking techniques and their ingredients according their customs
-   2. Es habitual que las personas prefieran la comida de su lugar de origen
+   1. Es habitual que las personas prefieran la comida de su lugar de origen
-   3. Según los recursos e ingredientes disponibles de la region van de la mano con su cultura

 ## 4 Write your plan